Skip to content

 Global.GetProperty("Url", "http://default/url", "%ARTIFACTS%/Config.xlsx");

-So by default it would load Config.xlsx from the test framework root, but in the RapiseLauncher mode it will open the config file from the temp location where everything is downloaded.
-And if Test Set has file Config.xlsx attached then will be used to read the Url property.
+So, by default, it would load Config.xlsx from the test framework root, but in RapiseLauncher mode, it will open the config file from the temporary location where everything is downloaded.
+And if the Test Set has the Config.xlsx file attached, it will be used to read the Url property.

 Parameters Passed from RapiseLauncher to Rapise

-When RapiseLauncher runs a test it passes a bunch of global variables to it.
-Those variables describe project, test set, test case and release scope of the test.
+When RapiseLauncher runs a test, it passes a set of global variables to it.
+These variables describe the project, test set, test case, and release scope of the test.

 See this KB article for details.